hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `id` - The Kubernetes Managed Cluster ID.

 * `fqdn` - The FQDN of the Azure Kubernetes Managed Cluster.

+* `private_fqdn` - The FQDN for the Kubernetes Cluster when private link has been enabled, which is is only resolvable inside the Virtual Network used by the Kubernetes Cluster.

+-> **NOTE:**  At this time Private Link is in Public Preview.

 * `kube_admin_config` - A `kube_admin_config` block as defined below.
 This is only available when Role Based Access Control with Azure Active Directory is enabled.